-I then take them out of the foil and rub the skins off while holding them over the sink.
+Remove the foil and rub the skins off while holding them over the sink.

 After I slice and dice them, I place them in a bowl with a little bit of salt & pepper and olive oil and microwave them for about a minute.
 Then they are ready to go as a yummy side!

-To make them I heat them on the stove top in a tablespoon of olive oil and top with a slice of cheese (I used colby jack here).
+To make them I just heat ’em on the stove top with a tablespoon of olive oil and top with a slice of cheese (I used colby jack here).

+P.S.
+Is anyone watching American Idol this year?
 I loved the girl at the end of the show last night with her little girl and husband who was recently in an accident.
 Ugh, tears came for sure when I saw that one.
 She has a beautiful voice!